Murder of Heather Rich: Gambill

 Represented by Wichita Falls, Texas, attorney Bruce Martin, Gambill's trial began on October 2, 1997, in Fort Worth, Texas, after a 67 mi change of venue from Montague County, Texas.
 The first to be tried for the murder of Heather Rich, Gambill benefited from the courtroom tactics of the Montague County district attorney, Tim Cole.
 Seeing Gambill's conviction as a surer gamble than Bagwell's, and with the approval of Rich's family, Cole offered to eschew capital punishment for Gambill in exchange for a guilty plea and testimony against Josh Bagwell.
-The deal was struck, and Gambill plead guilty to murder.
+The deal was struck, and Gambill pleaded guilty to murder.
 During the trial, Gambill had to be restrained by nine men when the teen overpowered a court bailiff.
 According to the Texas Department of Criminal Justice, Gambill was convicted on October 15, 1997, sentenced to life imprisonment, and will become eligible for parole on October 31, 2026.